AlyceBrady/ramp/application/docs/rampDocs/rampAbout.md

 # RAMP: Record and Activity Management Program #
-# SMART: Software for Managing Academic Records and Transcripts #

-Welcome to the (temporarily) combined RAMP/SMART Release 0.0.0.1.

-## RAMP ##

 Ramp is a program that supports the easy creation of simple activity files (lists of grouped activities with descriptions),